housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 * Push notifications, background syncing and offline capability are all features that can be included
 * They can be **installed** to the home screen of your device
 * They can be accessed directly with just a URL

-As you can see, the line between web and app is becoming less distinct.

 The case for Progressive Web
 ==================